Available in Classic and VPC

 Note

-- To perform a restoration task, there should be a history of complete backup/remote backup prior to setting up the task.
+- To perform a restoration job, there should be a history of complete backup/remote backup prior to setting up the job.
 For more information, see Job and Remote Backup.

 - Original resource: Select the original resource for the data to be restored.

-- You can create resources by clicking the [Create resource].
-However, you cannot perform a restore task on a resource immediately after its creation as it has no history of performing backup operations.
+- You can create resources by clicking [Create resource].
+However, you cannot perform a restoration job on a resource immediately after its creation as it has no history of performing backup operations.

-- Task: Select task of the data to be restored.
+- Job: Select job of the data to be restored.

 - Source storage: Select source storage of the data to be restored.